gggeek/ezperformancelogger/INSTALL.md

       it as appropriate to add the extra data.
       For ga, only the async tag is supported.
       NB: data reported via odoscope, piwik or google analytics will not be accurate if your website is using a caching reverse proxy or cdn.
-Please use tha apache-log configuration in such case.
+Please use the apache-log configuration in such case.

     c. using a separate log file